Taupo-nui-a-Tia College Taupo-nui-a-Tia College

 DRAMA adds TRANSFERABLE SKILLS to ALL CAREER PATHWAYS.

-Among many other things, students will learn to PERFORM under PRESSURE, work IN A GROUP to achieve practical goals and SUPPORT OTHERS in the group to achieve at the same time.
+Among many other things, students will learn to perform under pressure, work work in a group to achieve practical goals and support others in the group to achieve at the same time.

 Students learn to OBSERVE and ANALYZE people and the world around them in order to learn from their stories.